philbertphotos/osticket-multildap-auth-plugin/README.md

 Parent 4000+ users
 Child 20,000+ users

-It syncs both the agents and users without issues with about 1000+ users registered automaticly.
+It syncs both the agents and users without issues with about 1000+ users registered automatically.

 Roadmap
 ==========